OpenBB-finance/OpenBB/website/content/platform/development/developer-guidelines/build_openbb_extensions.md

 ### Install your dependencies and package

 The next step is to install the dependencies.
-We use poetry for dependency management, so from our new directory, we generate the lock file uisng:
+We use poetry for dependency management, so from our new directory, we generate the lock file using:
 ```console
 poetry lock
 ```